weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Cursor with `after`

-Starting with version `v1.18`, you can use the `after` operator to retrieve objects sequentially.
-For example, you can use `after` to retrieve an complete set of objects from a collection.
+Starting with version `v1.18`, you can use `after` to retrieve objects sequentially.
+For example, you can use `after` to retrieve a complete set of objects from a collection.

 `after` creates a cursor that is compatible with single shard and multi-shard configurations.

-The `after` operator relies on object ids, it only works with list queries that do not specify search operators. `after` is not compatible with `where`, `near<Media>`, `bm25`, `hybrid`, or similar searches.
+The `after` function relies on object ids, it only works with list queries. `after` is not compatible with `where`, `near<Media>`, `bm25`, `hybrid`, or similar searches.
 For those use cases, use pagination with `offset` and `limit`.

 import GraphQLFiltersAfter from '/_includes/code/graphql.filters.after.mdx';